raylaijh/quick-boundary-ssh-demo/README.md

-# HashiCorp Boundary simple and quick SSH setup
+# HashiCorp Boundary simple SSH setup

 This set of Terraform config is meant to quickly setup a simple Boundary demo with an SSH server.